 For More Information

-All public documents in these cases, including formal testimony, are available on the IURC Website by clicking here and entering docket number 43114.
-Key documents in the proceedings can be found under 43114 – IGCC-4S1.
+To review all public documents in these cases, including formal testimony, visit the IURC website and enter docket number 43114.

 This page will be updated as warranted.